4 Google Updates To Bear In Mind in 2022

 MUM stands for Multitask Unified Model.

-A bit about Bert: Google made a research, on transformers: these are models that process words in relation to all other words in a sentence, rather than one by one.
+A bit about Bert: Google made research, on transformers: these are models that process words in relation to all other words in a sentence, rather than one by one.
 By looking at the words that come before and after, Bert models can understand the intent of a search by considering the full context.

-With that said, MUM is more powerful than Bert at least by a 1000 times as according to Google.
+With that said, MUM is more powerful than Bert at least by 1000 times according to Google.
 It’s meant for helping Google not only understand Search intent and context but also videos, images and podcasts.
 It will all this in about 75 languages.

 So what does MUM mean for your website in terms of SEO?